35 Active Studies

 Gestational diabetes develops during pregnancy when the body cannot make enough insulin to meet the extra needs.
 It can increase risks for both mother and baby if not managed.
 Treatment includes blood sugar monitoring, dietary changes, exercise, and sometimes insulin.

 Clinical trials are advancing new treatments for gestational diabetes.
-Currently, 3 studies are recruiting a combined 1,722 participants across the United States.
-Research is being conducted by 3 organizations including Ohio State University, University of Alabama at Birmingham, Jaeb Center for Health Research.
+Currently, 35 studies are recruiting a combined 12,726 participants across the United States.
+Research is being conducted by 20 organizations including Jaeb Center for Health Research, Ohio State University, Indiana University and 17 others.

 2026 Gestational Diabetes Research Landscape

-Geographically, gestational diabetes trials are most concentrated in Boston, Massachusetts (3 trials); New York, New York (2 trials); Portland, Oregon (2 trials); Tuscaloosa, Alabama (1 trial); Los Angeles, California (1 trial) and 7 other cities.
+Geographically, gestational diabetes trials are most concentrated in New York, New York (5 trials); Philadelphia, Pennsylvania (5 trials); Iowa City, Iowa (5 trials); Los Angeles, California (3 trials); Columbus, Ohio (3 trials) and 7 other cities.

 Featured Gestational Diabetes Studies